perladvent/perldotcom/_pub_2003_07_08_mod_perl.md

       ...
     }

 How does this translate into a Perl API?
 It is surprisingly simple.
-As it turns out, the name `check_password` is significant—for Basic authentication, the provider is expected to take steps to see if the incoming username and password match the username and password stored on the server back-end.
+As it turns out, the name `check_password` is significantâ€”for Basic authentication, the provider is expected to take steps to see if the incoming username and password match the username and password stored on the server back-end.
 For Digest authentication, as the name `get_realm_hash` might suggest, all a provider is responsible for is retrieving the hash for a user at a given realm. `mod_auth_digest` does all the heavy lifting.

 ### Digest Authentication for the People